mjdenham/KMP-Compose-Bible-App/README.md

 The only Bible currently used is BSB as a Sword module.
 To support [Sword](https://www.crosswire.org/sword/index.jsp) modules a simple Kotlin library has been created to download the module, expand it and convert the OSIS to HTML.

-KMP is focused on the use of Kotlin for common code and does not support Java libraries so JSword could not be used.
-It might have been possible to use JSword for Android and C++ Sword for iOS but the decision was made to begin migrating parts of JSword to Kotlin.
+KMP is focused on the use of Kotlin for common code and does not natively support Java or C++ libraries so JSword could not be used.
+It might have been possible to use JSword for Android and C++ Sword for iOS but the decision was made to begin creating a simple Kotlin based Sword (loosely based on JSword).

 [JSword](https://www.crosswire.org/jsword/)'s use of InputStream, ZipInputStream, File, SAX parser, Apache Http client for downloads and the Classloader for translations is not supported.
 In place of the above are [OKIO](https://github.com/square/okio), [KTOR](https://ktor.io/) and XML Pull Parser ([ktxml](https://github.com/kobjects/ktxml)).